decode-org/decode.org/src/_lessons/web/fundamentals/html.md

 ---
+title: Diving into HTML
 ---
 The web relies primarily on two languages for displaying information that we see in an everyday website:

-*   **HTML ** (Hyper Text Markup language) A markup language that tells the browser what to display*   **CSS** (Cascading Style Sheets)A stylesheet language used to change the displaying of HTML beyond its default presentation
+*   **HTML** (Hyper Text Markup language) A markup language that tells the browser what to display
+*   **CSS** (Cascading Style Sheets)A stylesheet language used to change the displaying of HTML beyond its default presentation

 ### Software

 Before you start writing in HTML and CSS, you're going to need something to write with.
 This decision is completely up to you, but we suggest a great tool from Adobe for developing on the web called [Brackets](http://download.brackets.io).
 If you are on a Windows machine without admin rights, you can download this [portable version](http://goo.gl/JBX2IB).

 Alternatively, if you want a more online solution, [jsFiddle](http://jsfiddle.net/) will let you develop code for the web in your browser.

 ## HTML